wrh2/pyProcessor/report/report.md

 the latency of the ALU is especially prominent because of sophisticated operations like multiplication modulo $2^{16}$ + 1.
-These considerations played a major role in the development of the memory and ALU.
+These considerations played a major role in the development of the architecture as a whole.

 ### Overview